vernika302000/DSA_Practice/README.md

 # DSA_Practice
 - Daily Practices of advanced problems of DSA
 ## Graphs
-- Representation in Adjcenc List and Matrix
+- Representation in Adjcency List and Matrix
 - Traversals - BFS and DFS